 As we received fire, I had called in mortars, walking the rounds across the enemy’s firing positions, after which we charged toward the village.

 At one point, I jumped down into a ditch to continue firing.
-There beside me, dead in the ditch, were two young girls, not yet teenagers, dead very possibly from the mortars I had called in.
+There beside me, dead in the ditch, were two young girls, not yet teenagers, dead at least possibly from the mortars I had called in.

 Perhaps it was the racial makeup of my particular infantry company that made us less likely to rain havoc upon other dispossessed peoples that prevented the war crimes Turse describes.

 More likely it was luck of the draw that the terror and rage of combat did not spill over around me into the depraved acts of cruelty Kill Everything That Moves describes in the scant few months I was there.

 I have thought, at least at times, that my life has been better for having served in combat in Vietnam, that what I learned about myself eventually made me a better person, clearer about what to believe and what not to believe, surer about my own moral compass.

 But what if the luck of the draw had gone the other way?
 What if I had witnessed, stood by and done nothing, took part—lord god almighty—in the kind of things Turse describes?